 Pick any 2-3 that works for you.

-Now, PMBOK is the Bible of PMP – and so you cannot skip this study resource.
+Now, PMBOK is the Bible for PMP – and so you cannot skip this study resource.
 Simply because most of the questions on the exam come from PMBOK guide.

-The other one that I recommend (because I have used this successfully, and so have many of blog readers and community members.
-Overall more than 26758 people have used this to pass their PMP/CAPM) is Cornelius Fichtner’s PM Prepcast.
-This is a video course that helps you learn at your convenience, at your place, time and devices (PC, tablet, smartphone).
+The other one that I recommend (because I have used this to pass my PMP exam, and so have many of blog readers and community members.
+Overall more than 41758+ people from 56+ countries have used this to pass their PMP/CAPM) is Cornelius Fichtner’s PM PrepCast.

 This simulator does many things –